Why I became a Real Estate and Probate Attorney focusing on Protecting People’s Future Today:

 After my college graduation, I decided to continue my education and attend law school.
 It was thanks to the support I received from my family and friends that I decided to take a hard look at law school.
 In hindsight, this was one of the best decisions of my life and it allowed me to exit the corporate hamster wheel and pursue my true passion.

 During my time in college, I also got involved with social justice issues.
 I joined an advocacy organization called the Latino Coalition of New Jersey, of which I am still a member, and worked on issues relating to immigration and civil rights.
-My work for this organization was eye-opening and in part was the catalyst that propelled me to attend law sc
+My work for this organization was eye-opening and the catalyst that propelled me to attend law school.

 - Rutgers School of Law-Newark